vors/PersistentHistory/README.md

 Import-Module -Name PersistentHistory
 ```

-If you are customizing your `prompt`, please, make sure to import module after that.
+If you are customizing `prompt`, please, make sure to import module after that.
 PersistentHistory adds hook to prompt function to store history file on disk.